API tools

 Show Custom Message Display a user-friendly message when the API is unavailable.

-Fallback to Other Context Continue the conversation using existing documents and FAQs.
+Fallback to Other Context Continue the conversation using the brand's other knowledge.

 Error Scenarios